DavidPesta/JSComponent/README.md

   - Item: a separate set of html elements that gets cloned, modified, and inserted into a Container
   - Textbox: an input box for the user to add text
   - Button: an element for the user to click to perform an action of some sort
-  - Text: an ordinary label intended to be read by the user
+  - Label: an ordinary label intended to be read by the user
+  - Radio: a radio button
+  - Checkbox: a checkbox

 - Think of phtml component structures as having states
   - Various flags in the data model get turned on and off to switch the component into different states